elymsyr/mazevil/README.md

         if file.endswith(".proto):
             os.systems(protoc_path+" "+directory+"/"+"file+" __python_out=.")
 ```
-Locate file to the /path/TF2/models/research.
+Locate the file to the /path/TF2/models/research.
-Run script from Command Prompt:
+Run the script from the Command Prompt:
 ```
     python use_protobuf.py object_detection/protos protoc
 ```